KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/25-chariot-vehicle.md

 **Primary Structural Diagnosis:**
 The **Directed Governance of Contradictory Forces for Coherent Motion.**
 The Chariot symbolizes a structure in which **Volitional Consciousness** (L₃ (DS / DM: Archeus / Noeüs) or aligned L₂ (SS / SM: Anthra / Nousa)) must govern the powerful yet often contradictory energies of the Psyche (L₄ (DP: Morgis)) and the Embodied field (L₁ (ES / EM: Soma / Biosa)) toward a **Centropic trajectory (acclivous centropic motion)**.
-It is the L₂ (SS / SM: Anthra / Nousa) as a **Conscious Vehicle of Transmission**—not merely carried by force, but tasked with lawful direction in resonance with orientation.
+It is the L₂ (SS / SM: Anthra / Nousa) as a **Conscious Vehicle of Transmission**—not merely carried by force, but tasked with lawful direction in resonance with centropic orientation.

 **Core Glyphic Sequence:**
 `⚯ → ⚖⟂ → ◎ → C↑⚫`